Kicper/Evolutionary_algorithm-Satellite/README.md

 # Evolutionary_algorithm-Satellite
-Evolutionary algorithm which simulate space flight from entered model.
+Evolutionary algorithm which simulate satellite space flight from one planet to another in entered model.